-DROP PROCEDURE IF EXISTS sp proc1
+dmSQL> DROP PROCEDURE IF EXISTS sp proc1;

-3.53 DROP REPLICATION
+3.59 DROP REPLICATION

 The DROP REPLICATION command removes an existing table replication from the database.
-Only the table owner, a DBA, or a SYSADM may execute the command.
+Only the table owner or a user with DBA, SYSDBA or SYSADM security privilege can execute the DROP REPLICATION command.